Solemander/todo-list/README.md

 # todo-list

-INSTALLING AND RUNNING THE PROGRAM
+INSTALLING AND RUNNING THE PROGRAM:
 Install the packaged file, and extract it.
 All files included and required.
 Run index.html to open in your browser.

 USING THE PROGRAM: